-Based on the conformance to the criteria used to identify a low-risk polymer, EPA concludes that there is a reasonable certainty of no harm to the U.S. population, including infants and children, from aggregate exposure to residues of 2-Propenoic acid, 2-hydroxyethyl ester, polymer with $\alpha$ -[4-(ethenyloxy)butyl]- $\omega$ -hydroxypoly (oxy-1,2-ethanediyl).
+Based on the conformance to the criteria used to identify a low-risk polymer, EPA concludes that there is a reasonable certainty of no harm to the U.S. population, including infants and children, from aggregate exposure to residues of 2-Propenoic acid, monoester with 1,2-propanediol, polymer with α -[4-(ethenyloxy) butyl]- ω -hydroxypoly (oxy-1,2-ethanediyl) and 2,5-furandione.